— ORAL SURGERY — TORONTO

 IV

-Sedation available — simple and surgical extractions
+Sedation available for simple and surgical extractions

 — ABOUT THE PROCEDURE